andrespp/docker-samba-ldap/README.md

 Docker image for SAMBA with ldap authentication.

-This image is based on `FROM andrespp/debian-ldap`.
+This image is based on `andrespp/debian-ldap`.

 # Quick start